MNA4/decode-the-drawings/README.md

 ray = normalize(vec3(projected_x-principal_x, projected_y-principal_y, f))
 ```

-where `projected_x` and `projected_y` are the x and y coordinates of the projected center of the ball in the image frame, `principal_x` and `principal_y` are the principal point coordinates, and `f` is the focal length calculated in step 4.1.
+where `projected_x` and `projected_y` are the x and y coordinates of the projected center of each ball in the image frame, `principal_x` and `principal_y` are the principal point coordinates, and `f` is the focal length calculated in step 4.1.

 This gives us a unit vector pointing from the camera to the center of each ball in the image frame (in the camera's coordinate system).
 for most cameras, the principal point is at the center of the image, so `principal_x` and `principal_y` are half the width and height of the image respectively.